makercrew/esp_prog_vscode_debug/README.md

 ## Debugging Instructions

-{% note %}

-**Note:** One thing I encountered was that both the ESP32 target device as well as the ESP-Prog will enumerate as `/dev/ttyUSB0` if plugged in first on Linux.
+> **Note:** One thing I encountered was both the ESP32 target device as well as the ESP-Prog will enumerate as `/dev/ttyUSB0` if plugged in first on Linux.
 Since the debug commands rely on the target device port being constant it's important that you plug in the target device first if you've configured **settings.json** to use `/dev/ttyUSB0` as the flash and monitor port.

-{% endnote %}

   1. Attach the ESP-Prog to your target device via whatever JTAG cable is required.
   1. Plug the target device (the one you want to debug) into your computer.
-  1. Press **Ctrl-Alt-T** to launch the Task list in VSCode and select _Flash and Monitor Device_.
+  1. Press **Ctrl-Alt-T** to open the Task list in VSCode and select _Flash and Monitor Device_.
   1. The device should successfully flash and start showing serial output if applicable.
   1. Plug the ESP-Prog into your computer.
 The red LED should illuminate.
   1. Start a debug session with **F5** or **Run->Start Debugging** from the menu.